Introducing Recurrent Neural Networks (RNN)

 When we talk about other or the traditional neural networks, they will have their own sets of biases and weights in their hidden layers like (w1, b1) for hidden layer 1, (w2, b2) for hidden layer 2, and (w3, b3) for the third hidden layer, where:w1,w2, and w3 are the weights and,b1,b2, and b3 are the biases.

 Given this, we can say that each layer is not dependent on any other and that they cannot remember anything about the previous input:

 Now, what an RNN will do is the following:

 - The independent layers will be converted to the dependent layer.
 This is done by providing the same biases and weights to all the layers.
-This also reduces the number of parameters and layers in the recurrent neural network and it helps RNN to memorize the previous output by outputting previous output as input to the upcoming hidden layer.
+This also reduces the number of parameters and layers in the recurrent neural network, and it helps RNN to memorize the previous output by outputting the previous output as input to the upcoming hidden layer.

 - To sum up, all the hidden layers can be joined together into a single recurrent layer such that the weights and bias are the same for all the hidden layers.